vb64/markdown-pdf/README.md

 - toc: whether to include the headers `<h1>` - `<h6>` of this section in the TOC.
 Default is True.
 - root: the name of the root directory from which the image file paths starts in markdown.
 Default ".".
-- paper_size: name of paper size, [as described here](https://pymupdf.readthedocs.io/en/latest/functions.html#paper_size).
+- paper_size: either the name of a paper size, [as described here](https://pymupdf.readthedocs.io/en/latest/functions.html#paper_size), or a list/tuple containing the width and height in mm.
 Default "A4".
 - borders: size of borders.
 Default (36, 36, -36, -36).

 The following document properties are available for assignment (dictionary `MarkdownPdf.meta`) with the default values indicated.